cavo789/aesecure_quickscan/readme.md

 ![Virus of mine](images/virus_of_mine.png)

-Then the file will be displayed and you'll be able to whitelist him (if the file is clean (i.e. false positive)), ignore the file (just close the item) or kill the file.
+Then the file will be displayed, and you'll be able to whitelist him (if the file is clean (i.e. false positive)), ignore the file (just close the item) or kill the file.

 Note: you can kill the file only when you're running in the expert mode of QuickScan.